-One of the most popular things to do in Cairns apart from visiting the Great Barrer Reef is riding the Skyrail Rainforest Cableway up to the hinterland town of Kuranda and then taking the Scenic Railway back down.
+One of the most popular things to do in Cairns apart from visiting the Great Barrier Reef is riding the Skyrail Rainforest Cableway up to the hinterland town of Kuranda and then taking the Kuranda Scenic Railway back down.

 The Skyrail was opened in August 1995, and at the time was the longest gondola cableway in the world.

-Looking to get wet and adventurous.
-There are a few thrills on the Barron River through rapids called The Meat Cleaver, The Suckhole and the Rooster.
+Looking to get wet and adventurous?
+There are a few thrills on the Barron River in the Barron Gorge National Park through rapids called The Meat Cleaver, The Suckhole, and the Rooster.